 Try to make sure that the proud new owner of this glove is the one who has their hand inside it.
 I know this can be tough with a young one, but you really want the glove to conform to their hand.

 This is the messy part of the break in.
 I usually try to do this outside, or in the garage, but you can do it inside as well.
 I will just get a piece of cardboard and some old newspapers and lay them down on the floor.
 It’s a good idea to have some paper towels or an old rag handy before you start.

 This part of the process is not only helping us to break in our new glove, but it is also protecting the leather for years to come.

 *Note ~ The conditioner will slightly darken the leather.
 Personally, I like this effect.
 I think it adds character to the glove, and that’s what I’m after.

 At this point I like to get the baseball back out and throw the ball into the glove as many times as I can.
 The pocket is very formative at this stage.
 Squeeze the glove with the ball inside as much as you can.

 You can even take it outside and play a little catch.
 Playing catch is one of the best things you can do to help break the glove in.
 At this point your glove should already be feeling much more broken in.

 Whew!
 That was the hard part.
 Now on to the easy part.

 Now it’s time for the rubber bands.
-Take the ball and throw it into the pocket a few more times, just so the glove knows exactly what it is suppose to do!
+Take the ball and throw it into the pocket a few more times, just so the glove knows exactly what it is supposed to do!
 Firmly push the ball into the pocket and take your hand out.
 Wrap each side of the web around the ball as tightly as possible.